benber86/curve-blog/content/posts/curve-users/index.md

 ## Summary

 - One third of users trade via the UI, but UI traders are less experienced, have a lower net worth, generate less volume and are less likely to engage with other Curve products.
-- Lending products (LlammaLend and crvUSD) users are the "stickiest" -- the ones most likely to keep using the protocol
+- Lending products (LlammaLend and crvUSD) users are the stickiest -- the ones most likely to keep using the protocol
 - LlammaLend and trading (via the contracts/aggregators) are the products most likely to get users to try other Curve products
 - Very few (< 5%) of Curve LPs provide liquidity on other DEXes such as Uniswap, Ambient or Velo/Aero
 - Curve shares 25% of its user base with Aave